trentlarson/endorser-mobile/README.md

 - Builds may get: "In .../node_modules/react-native-sodium/libsodium/libsodium-ios/lib/libsodium.a(libsodium_la-aead_chacha20poly1305.o), building for iOS Simulator, but linking in object file built for iOS, file '.../node_modules/react-native-sodium/libsodium/libsodium-ios/lib/libsodium.a' for architecture arm64" when building on M1.
 Open a terminal "using Rosetta" and run from there.
 (You may have to check out a clean set of source files.)
 (I would sure like to find a way to run natively!)

 - Compilation may complain about "node->getLayout().hadOverflow() |" in Yoga.cpp on Xcode 14.3.
 Edit node_modules/react-native/ReactCommon/yoga/yoga/Yoga.cpp and change the line to make it double: "||" (Only necessary on line 2285.)

+- Got "Error: ENOENT: no such file or directory, lstat 'node_modules'"?
+That's weird because we fixed this with the .yarnrc.yml file.
+See https://chatgpt.com/share/620491ee-31e7-4a04-8750-0f2746a448d2